New-PSConfigFile

 -BackupsToKeep

-The amount of copies to keep of the config file when config is changed.
+The number of backup copies to keep when the config file is changed.
+Older backups beyond this number will be deleted automatically.

 Type: Int32